rails/rails/guides/source/getting_started.md

 Learn more about [Testing Rails Applications](testing.html)

-Consistently formatted code with Rubocop
+Consistently Formatted Code with Rubocop
 ----------------------------------------

 When writing code we may sometimes use inconsistent formatting.
 Rails comes with a linter called Rubocop that helps keep our code formatted consistently.